5urg3on/portsec/README.md

 ## Tools
-Here are some cybersecurity tools I'm proficient with:
+Here are some of the tools I'm proficient with:

 ### Network
 <div>